BradleyTjandra/caterpillar-stat-generation/book/_build/html/_sources/explanation.md

 # Individual stats

-**For individual stats, Goblin's caterpillar method produces a similar distribution of stats to 4d6-drop-lowest.** The average ability score is 12.
-The following chart shows the distribution of stats generated from caterpillar and 4d6-drop-lowest, run over 10,000 characters (and hence producing 60,000 stats). ^^Insert chart^^.
+For individual stats, Goblin's caterpillar method produces a similar distribution of stats to 4d6-drop-lowest.

+The average ability score is 12.
+The following chart shows the distribution of stats generated from caterpillar and 4d6-drop-lowest, run over 10,000 characters (and hence producing 60,000 stats).

+[comment]: <> (Insert chart).

 Overall means that the probability of a character having a certain stat is roughly the same whether you use caterpillar or 4d6-drop-lowest - when looking at a single stat from either method.
 This is good, as in general we don't want to be using a stat generation method if it produces much higher or lower stats.